-The overall FY 2017 expenditure budget increased a 2.6% over the FY 2016 budget, or \$4,662,164.
+The overall FY 2017 expenditure budget increased a 2.5% over the FY 2016 budget, or \$4,478,464.
 Operating departments saw the addition of a 2% cost-of-living increase at a cost of approximately \$1.1 million and a health insurance increase of \$0.4 million.
 Additionally, Social Services' budget increased \$800,000 for adoption and foster care; this increase is 100% reimbursable by the state.
-A total of five positions were added as part of the budget process, each with significant offsetting revenue.
-These positions reside in the areas of Social Services, Fire and Rescue, Treasurer, and Commissioner of Revenue.
+Two positions were added as part of the budget process in the department of Social Services.
 Additional operating increases were given to departments where structural deficits existed.